-SR0 FM 156.80000 eri att DLY lo / Channel 16 Marine Band MAN.
+SR0 FM 156.80000 pri att DLY lo # Channel\16 MAN Band

-- 1. Repeatedly press SRCH to select your desired search bank (SR0, SR1, SR2, SR3, SR4, SR5, or SR6). - In the marine, CB, and FRS/GMRS/MURS bands, you can directly select a channel or search through the band.
+- In the marine, CB, and FRS/GMRS/MURS bands, you can directly select a channel or search through the band.
 When MAN appears at the right of the third line, you can directly select a channel (refer to "Band Charts").
 Press the desired channel number while MAN appears to select it.
 You can also change the channels by pressing ▲ or ▼. - 3.
 Press FUNC then SRCH while MAN appears.
 MAN changes to SRCH and now you can search through the band.
 Press FUNC then SRCH again to return to the previous mode. - 4.
 Rotate \$0 clockwise and leave it set to a point just after the rushing sound stops.
 After 2 seconds (if the delay feature is on), the scanner starts searching. - 5.
 When the scanner finds an active frequency, it stops searching.